 We protect your data to ensure as few people as possible can access it.
 All communications between our computers is encrypted (https) against eavesdropping.
 We use unique, strong passwords on all our accounts.
 Where available, we enable two factor authentication.

 Worcade employees who are employed as a developer can technically access your data.
 Other Worcade employees can see data using an internally developed tool to improve Worcade or to support your use of Worcade.
 To analyse the usage of Worcade, we process your data in an internal server of TOPdesk Nederland B.V. which employees of the TOPdesk departments ICT and Business Support can access.
 All TOPdesk employees, including team Worcade, have signed a confidentially agreement as a part of their employment contract.
+Members of team Worcade acquired a Certificate of good conduct.

 Data processing agreements are in place with companies that process your data on behalf of Worcade, to ensure the same level of security and confidentiality of your data.
 Worcade remains responsible for such data processing.